pmadruga/ds-jobindex/reports/blogpost_engine.md

 - *Improve model assessment*.
 Currently, the model performance is assessed on a _common sense_ basis.
 For example, if we search for "fysioterapists" and one of the results is "cook" then it's possible to infer that the result is bad.
 This empyrical research can - and should - be assessed in a more quantitatively way.
 If the model is trained using the Jobindex dataset, it will give a better numerical insight on good it is performing (by knowing how well it generalizes).
 - *Avoid using memory for calculations*.
 In order to get results, the preprocessed datasets were loaded into memory.
 Ideally, they should not, so a solution can be storing the results (the embeddings and the similarities) in a database.
 - *Improve language distinction*.
 The preprocessing step includes handling danish text.
 However, some job postings and its descriptions are in English as well.
 In order to not use preprocessing text techniques on the _wrong_ language, there should be a better distinction between languages.
 This can be done in a number of different ways, being one of them adding a new column to the dataset that includes the language (where this process can be automated using existing libraries).
+- *Improve variations of search queries*.
+A common used word in the queries is "til" and future tests should have a wider range of conjunctions.

 ## Conclusion
 ---